Bluetooth stack: BlueZ

 BlueZ, initially developed by Qualcomm, is a Bluetooth stack, included with the official Linux kernel distributions, for Linux kernel-based family of operating systems.
 Its goal is to program an implementation of the Bluetooth wireless standards specifications for Linux.
 As of 2006, the BlueZ stack supports all core Bluetooth protocols and layers.
 It was initially developed by Qualcomm, and is available for Linux kernel versions 2.4.6 and up.
 In addition to the basic stack, the bluez-utils and bluez-firmware packages contain low level utilities such as dfutool which can interrogate the Bluetooth adapter chipset to determine whether its firmware can be upgraded.
 BlueZ is licensed under the GNU General Public License (GPL), but reported to be on its way toward switching to the GNU Lesser General Public License (LGPL).

 hidd is the Bluetooth human interface device (HID) daemon.

 BlueDroid/Fluoride

 Android switched from BlueZ to its own BlueDroid stack, created by Broadcom, in late 2012.
-BlueDroid has been since been renamed Fluoride.
-Marcel Holtmann from the Intel Open Source Technology Center, claimed that Google made a poor choice in switching to BlueDroid, during a presentation for BlueZ for Android at the Android Builders Summit in 2014.
+BlueDroid has been since renamed Fluoride.
+Marcel Holtmann, from the Intel Open Source Technology Center, implied that Google made a poor choice in switching to BlueDroid, during a presentation for BlueZ for Android at the Android Builders Summit in 2014.